 I don’t think the thrift shops of the future will have much quality to offer as everything continues to break down – so here are 17 reasons to go thrifting now:

-1. Great quality - The fact that it has survived wear and wash and winds up at the thrift shop for you to enjoy is a testament of quality.
-You'll notice, especially with vintage, thicker cotton or linen, double stitching, durable buttons, and leather goods.
-A new Chinese-made can opener broke the very first second I used it - the $.10 old-time one has worked for years.
+1. Great quality – The fact that it has survived wear and wash and winds up at the thrift shop for you to enjoy is a testament of quality.
+You’ll notice, especially with vintage, thicker cotton or linen, double stitching, durable buttons, and leather goods.
+A new Chinese-made can opener can break the first time using it – that $.10 old-time one might work forever.
 Look for heavier, older models of kitchen gear.
 Older appliances are easier to fix and have longer cords!

 2. Prepping Gear – Put catalogs and website orders on hold for now.
 You want top quality for a few federal reserve notes?
 This is where you go first!
 It might take digging and time, but for the cost you might have quite the haul of non-ammo, non-food goods by the end of the year.